TaskarCenterAtUW/TDEI-nodejs-ts-ms-template/README.md

 tdeiLogger.recordRequest(request,response);

 ```
+Note:

+* All the `debug`, `info`, `warn`, `error` logs can be logged with `console` and will be injected into appInsight traces.
+* All the requests of the application can be logged by using `requestLogger` (check `index.ts`).
+This acts as a middleware for logging all the requests
+* All the QueueMessages received and sent within the application are already logged.
+You may use the above methods just in case there is more information to be logged.

 ### Model
 Offers easy ways to define and parse the model classes from the JSON based input received from either HTTP request or from the queue message.
 This acts as the base for defining all the models. `AbstractDomainEntity` can be subclassed and used for all the models used within the project.
 This combined with `Prop()` decorator will make it easy for modelling.